Click on the names below to see more detail.

 An experienced trial lawyer, John specialises in Criminal Law and has acted in a number of high profile criminal cases throughout Scotland.

-John is based at the City Centre and Rutherglen offices.
+John is based at the Rutherglen office.

 Mark is an honours graduate of the University of Glasgow.